Impact of European Law

 The particular difficulty that may arise in such cases is where Freeview services and Saorview services will be on adjacent frequencies from two different transmission sites.
 It will not be possible to combine the signals as had been done in the past using filter combiners.
 Sometimes mast head amplifiers will have been used to receive UK Freeview.
 There is a risk that mast head amplifiers will be overloaded with signals from the stronger DTT transmitter.

-Irish DTT will transmit on both the old and new frequencies between 4th September 2019 and 4th March 2020.
-After 4th March 2020 the old frequencies used since 2013 will cease.
-Viewers will need to have completed any required rescan by 4th March 2020.
-The Saorview website should have more information on this in September.
-The programme name information which displays on screen will read "viewer advisory" where the viewer will have to rescan.
-Programme name information appears when the viewer changes channel or looks at the Electronic PRogramme Guide (EPG).
+Irish DTT transmitted on both the old and new frequencies between 4th September 2019 and 4th March 2020.
+After 4th March 2020 the old frequencies used since 2013 were switched off.
+Viewers should have completed any required rescan by 4th March 2020.
+The Saorview website had more information on this.

-Transmission sites which currently have Saorview services on channel 49 or above include; Clermont Carn, Truskmore, Maghera, Kilduff, Kippure, Clonmel, Suir Valley, Dungarvan, Spur Hil, Monaghan, Fanad, Letterkenny, Knockmoyle, and Castletownbere.
+Transmission sites which had Saorview services on channel 49 or above up to early 2020 include; Clermont Carn, Truskmore, Maghera, Kilduff, Kippure, Clonmel, Suir Valley, Dungarvan, Spur Hil, Monaghan, Fanad, Letterkenny, Knockmoyle, and Castletownbere.
 There are others.
-The complete list of revised channels to be used in September by Saorview sites can be found in the 2rn Saorview frequency list.
+The complete list of revised channels to be used by Saorview sites in 2020 can be found in the 2rn Saorview frequency list.

-Two new transmission sites will become operational in September, these are at Drogheda and Wicklow towns.
+Two new transmission sites became operational in September 2019, these are at Drogheda and Wicklow towns.

-Some sites which do not use channels above 694MHz will be changing in order to facilitate the new TV plan.
-These are at Moville, Holywell Hill and Glencolumkille in Donegal and Greenore in Louth.
+Some sites which do not use channels above 694MHz changed in order to facilitate the new TV plan.
+These were at Moville, Holywell Hill and Glencolumkille in Donegal and Greenore in Louth.

 -Glencolumkille and Clonmany in Donegal,